Why did the Renaissance began in Italy: Photo of the interior of St.Peter's Basilica.

 The Italian embassy in New York operates from Monday to Friday, with specific hours allocated for different services.
 Typically, the embassy is open from 9:00 AM to 2:00 PM, but it is advisable to check the official website for any updates or changes in the schedule.
 The embassy is strategically located in the heart of Manhattan, making it accessible for residents of New York City and surrounding areas.

 Scheduling a visit or consultation at the embassy requires an appointment, which can be made through the embassy’s online booking system, called prenot@mi.
 This system allows individuals to select the specific service they need and choose a convenient time slot.
-It is recommended to book appointments well in advance due to high demand, especially for citizenship and visa services.
+It is recommended to book appointments well in advance due to high demand.

 Italian citizenship process through the embassy